 So many options!

 Well, a couple of days ago I decided to make Coquito for the first time.
 The first batch came out ok…flavor wise.
-However, my husband (which is Puerto Rican Descent ) told me that, It needed to be thicker, so, I added two egg yolks! mind you, I was a little skeptical to the idea of adding eggs; but to my surprise it came out really good! 🙂
+However, my husband (which is Puerto Rican Descent ) told me that, It needed to be thicker, so, I added two egg yolks! mind you, I was a little skeptical of the idea of adding eggs; but to my surprise, it came out really good! 🙂

-For this recipe I cooked the eggs yolk with milk on top of a double boiler and then added the mixture to the rest of the ingredients.
+For this recipe, I cooked the eggs yolk with milk on top of a double boiler and then added the mixture to the rest of the ingredients.

 The final result is a creamy coconut drink perfect for any occasion.

 - 2 Egg yolks (optional for a thicker consistency)

 - 1/2 cup white rum

 - In a double boiler over low heat, combine the eggs yolks and evaporated milk.
 Cook by stirring constantly until getting a thick mixture.
 About 7 to 10 minutes.